 The center red line in hockey runs across the middle of the ice and divides the center circle into two halves.
 It is equidistant from each end of the rink and runs the entire width.
 The center red line is used to call icing violations, which occur when a player shoots the puck from behind the center line, and it crosses the opposing team’s goal line without being touched.

 NHL Center Ice

 On an NHL rink, the center ice face-off dot is 100 feet from each end and 42.5 feet away from each side.
 The circle surrounding the face-off dot is 30 feet in diameter and usually features the team’s logo painted into the ice.

 What are the circles on the ice in hockey?

+The circles on the ice in hockey represent areas where a face-off may occur after a stoppage of play.
 There are nine dots on the ice in hockey.
-There are five dots in the neutral zone, two in the offensive zone and two in the defensive zone.
-These dots are where the pucks are dropped by the referee after a stoppage of play.
-Surrounded by most of these dots are circles.
-The circles around the dot indicate where the players should stand so that they do not interfere with the faceoff.
+There are five dots in the neutral zone, two in the offensive zone, and two in the defensive zone.
+These dots are where the referee drops the pucks after a stoppage of play.
+Five of these dots are surrounded by a larger circle.
+The circles around the dot indicate where the players should stand so that they do not interfere with the face-off.

 What is center ice used for in hockey?

 Center ice is used for face-offs at the beginning of the game, the beginning of each period, and after a goal is scored.
 Center ice is also where the center red line is, which is used to determine whether an icing violation has occurred.